Expert answers can strengthen your documentation

 If your internal medicine practice repeatedly reports the same subsequent hospital care code, you should perform a chart review to ensure you're accurately coding the visits, coding experts say.

-"Take a random sampling of charts where you reported 99231, and on each file you should [...]
+"Take a random sampling of charts where you reported 99231, and on each file you should determine the history, exam and medical decision-making levels and determine whether they meet the [...]